 Examination of the historical development of American society from the eve of the American Revolution through the Civil War.
-Particular focus on political ideology, national identity, and societal values.
-Lectures and seminar discussions.
+Particular focus on political ideology, national identity, and societal values with special attention given to the events leading up to the Revolution, the political ideologies of the founding fathers, and the causes of the Civil War.
 Analysis of scholarly articles by leading historians in the field.

-3 Credits.
-Winter.
-B.D.
+3 Credits Winter B.D.
 Henderson

 Political Science/History 232.
 Issues in American Foreign Policy.
-(WI)
+(W)

 Examines the dominant themes in American foreign policy from the post-WWII period.
 Considers the consequences of the end of the Cold War for American foreign policy and examines specific policy issues facing the U.S. at the beginning of the twenty-first century such as terrorism, nation building, and humanitarian efforts.
 Prerequisite: Political Science 101, History 117, or instructor permission.
+(Not Offered 2009/10) 3 Credits.